port-labs/port-docs/docs/single-sign-on/onelogin.md

 1. Copy the `Client ID` and the `Client Secret` and send it to Port (on the slack channel).

-2. Click on the `Well-known Configuration` Link, and send the address of the page that opened to Port (it will be in the format `https://{YOUR_DOMAIN}.onelogin.com/oidc/2/.well-known/openid-configuration`)
+2. Click on the `Well-known Configuration` Link, and send the page address to Port (its format will be `https://{YOUR_DOMAIN}.onelogin.com/oidc/2/.well-known/openid-configuration`)

 3. Change the Token Endpoint - Authentication Method to `None (PKCE)`: